kubermatic/docs/content/kubeone/master/maintenance/manual_cluster_recovery.en.md

 * _etcd quorum_: an etcd cluster needs a majority of nodes (`(n/2)+1`),
   a _quorum_, to agree on updates to the cluster state
 * _etcd ring_: a group of etcd instances forming a single etcd cluster.
-* _etcd member_: a known peer instance (running on the control-plane nodes) of etcd inside the etcd ring.
+* _etcd member_: a known peer instance (running on the control plane nodes) of etcd inside the etcd ring.
-* _leader instance_: a VM instance where cluster PKI gets generated and first control-plane components are launched at cluster initialization time.
+* _leader instance_: a VM instance where cluster PKI gets generated and first control plane components are launched at cluster initialization time.

 ## Goals